 So you need to go to every profile page and article about the podcast and fact-correct them to ensure the information they contain confirms with the information you provided on the Entity Home.

-3. Create an Infinite, Self-Confirming Loop for the Podcast
+3. Create an Infinite Self-Confirming Loop of Corroboration for the Podcast

 Ideally, every corroborative source you corrected in step 2 should link back to the Entity Home.
-This ensures Google accepts your decision about which webpage it uses as the authoritative reference for facts about the podcast.
-It also creates an infinite loop of confirmation that educates Google.
+This ensures Google accepts your decision about which webpage it uses as the authoritative reference for facts.
+It also creates an infinite self confirming loop of corroboration that educates Google.

 As a human, repetition can get annoying.
 For a machine trying to understand the world, repetition is the one thing it craves.